-To date, we have a Cuckoo compiler that generates target

-assembly code for the 80386 architecture.
+To date, we have a Cuckoo compiler that generates target assembly code for the 80386 architecture.
 While we currently use the GNU linker, it is quite possible for Cuckoo source files to be compiled and linked with untrusted objects, whose symbols may be referenced from Cuckoo code.
 While typing rules must be adhered in Cuckoo code that references external symbols in untrusted code, there is no guarantee of safety within the body of an external object.
 Future work includes the development of a trusted linker, which checks type-safety across separately compiled objects and detects attempts to link with untrusted code.
 Right now, Cyclone suffers from these same limitations.

 Table 1 shows the performance of our prototype (compared to gcc 3.2.2 and Cyclone 0.7 running on a 2.8 GHz Pentium 4 CPU).
-The first benchmark, SUBSET-SUM, is a naive parallel solution to the well-known (and NPcomplete) decision problem of whether a given set of integers contains a subset which sums to zero.
-The results listed indicate the times (in seconds) and program size (in bytes)
+The first benchmark, SUBSET-SUM, is a naive parallel solution to the well-known (and NP-